Grow bigger, brighter zinnias! Discover 10 essential companion plants for a thriving garden. Learn what you need and how they benefit your blooms now!

 But its benefits don’t stop there; borage also improves soil fertility, creating a win-win situation for your zinnias.
 Last year, my borage was planted immediately next to zinnias and they helped draw aphids away from the blooms.

-Imagine a stunning display of vibrant zinnia blooms set against the beautiful blue edible flowers of borage.
-This charming combination adds a touch of elegance to your garden and creates a captivating contrast of colors.
+Imagine a stunning display of gorgeous zinnia blooms set against the beautiful blue edible flowers of borage.
+This charming combination adds a touch of elegance and cottage style to your garden while creating a captivating contrast of colors.

 Sweet Alyssum (Lobularia maritime)